-All non-dedicated detention facilities and local jails housing ICE detainees must:
+All non-dedicated ICE detention facilities and local jails housing ICE detainees must:

-- Comply with the provisions of their relevant ICE contract or service agreement. - Comply with the ICE national detention standards applicable to the facility, generally PBNDS 2011. - Comply with the CDC Interim Guidance on Management of Coronavirus Disease 2019 (COVID-19) in Correctional and Detention Facilities. - Report all confirmed and suspected COVID-19 cases to the local ERO Field Office Director (or designee), Field Medical Coordinator, and local health department immediately. - Notify both the ERO Field Office Director (or designee) and Field Medical Coordinator as soon as practicable, but in no case more than 12 hours after identifying any detainee who meets the CDC's identified populations potentially being at higher-risk for serious illness from COVID-19, including: - o People aged 65 and older - People of all ages with underlying medical conditions, particularly if not well controlled, including: - People with chronic lung disease or moderate to severe asthma - People who have serious heart conditions - People who are immunocompromised
+- > Comply with the provisions of their relevant ICE contract or service agreement. - Comply with the ICE national detention standards applicable to the facility, generally PBNDS 2011. - Comply with the CDC Interim Guidance on Management of Coronavirus Disease 2019 (COVID-19) in Correctional and Detention Facilities. - ➤ Report all confirmed and suspected COVID-19 cases to the local ERO Field Office Director (or designee), Field Medical Coordinator, and local health department immediately. - Notify both the ERO Field Office Director (or designee) and Field Medical Coordinator as soon as practicable, but in no case more than twelve hours after identifying any detainee who meets the CDC's identified populations potentially being at higher risk for serious illness from COVID-19, and/or the subclasses certified in Fraihat v.
+ICE, supra.
+These populations and subclasses include: - People aged 55 and older;